lalrpop/lalrpop/doc/src/lexer_tutorial/002_raw_delimited_content.md

  right: `Ok(Stmt(Var('z'), Lit("x")))`', doc/nobol/src/main.rs:58:5
 ```

-Our attempt to generalize what string contents can be has caused problems for
+Our attempt to generalize what strings can contain has caused problems for
 how the *rest* of the input is tokenized.